SeshadriRC/documentation/kubernetes/Ingress-Ingress-controller/guidee-Ingress-Ingress-controller.md

+- First of all nginx controller is deprecated, which means we won't get any security updates from them.
+Now companies are slowly migrating to Kubernetes gateway API.
+Only nginx ingress controller is deprecated, remaining controllers like Trafeik and Ha-proxy is available.

 <img width="1140" height="665" alt="image" src="https://github.com/user-attachments/assets/aece231e-e83c-4a29-9c8c-68635f4aac50" />

 - Assume we want to access frontend and backend pod , in realtime we won't use NodePort, its only for testing purposes.